-Lam writing to visite my opposition to proposals WP24-04.
-WP24-05.
-WP24-05.
-Having town to all of the communities affected by their proposals in firmly believe that these proposals are not needed.
-These proposals will also suggestedly affect folias at other rictions in some of which depend on the resource as much as residence in the smaller communities.
-Thenks for the opportunity to community is community to community.
+Lam writing to vocce my opposition to proposals WP24-04, WP24-05, WP24-05.
+Having town to all de the communities affected by their proposals in timily believe that these proposals are not raised.
+These proposals will also respectivy effect fails in other communities norma of which depend on the rescurse is much as residents in the smaller communities.

+Thanks for the opportunity to community assen mass